 Do people still make Japanese swords in the traditional style?

 Yes, there are many good smiths both in and outside of Japan.
 You can find a number of excellent non-Japanese smiths who can make a product of the same quality without too much trouble if you know where to look.
 The only difference will be where the sword is forged and who did the forging.
 Do a lot of asking around before you buy, and be ready to pay a few thousand dollars for a traditionally made sword.

-Is it true Japanese swords can cut through armor, metal and other swords?
+Is it true Japanese swords can cut through armour, metal and other swords?

-If we look at Europe, armor was not fully discarded until a truly armor piercing weapon came around – the gun.
-If swords were so good at cutting through metal, wouldn’t heavy armor have gone out of fashion centuries before it did?
+If we look at Europe, armour was not entirely discarded until a true armour piercing weapon came around – the gun.
+If swords were so good at cutting through metal, wouldn’t heavy armour have gone out of fashion centuries before it did?

 I am aware of a test published on the Internet where a sword master cut an antique helm to the depth of an inch or two.
 There are so many things wrong with the test it is hard to know where to begin.
 First, the helmet was not moving, as it would arguably be on someone’s head.
 The master was able to control for all other variables and the sword and helmet were not made in the same period.
 It is hard to attest to the durability of a helmet against a sword made in a different era, possibly with different materials and different techniques.
 While impressive and a stunning testament to the master’s skill, the cut probably would not have been fatal – maybe death would occur due to the blunt trauma, but not the cutting edge.
 Most warriors wore padding under a helmet or any armor, so a superficial gash of a few inches would not go very far into the person underneath.